panrg/path-properties/draft-irtf-panrg-path-properties.md

 # Acknowledgments
 {:numbered="false"}

 Thanks to the Path-Aware Networking Research Group for the discussion and feedback.
-Specifically, thanks to Mohamed Boucadair for the detailed review, and various text suggestions, and shepherding, thanks to Brian Trammell for suggesting the flow definition, and thanks to Luis M. Contreras, Spencer Dawkins, Paul Hoffman, Jake Holland, Colin Perkins, Adrian Perrig, and Matthias Rost for the reviews, comments, and/or suggestions.
+Specifically, thanks to Mohamed Boucadair for the detailed review, various text suggestions, and shepherding, thanks to Brian Trammell for suggesting the flow definition, and thanks to Luis M. Contreras, Spencer Dawkins, Paul Hoffman, Jake Holland, Colin Perkins, Adrian Perrig, and Matthias Rost for the reviews, comments, and suggestions.